ScreamZ/kuzzle-guide/source/includes/user_guide/_06-security.md

 Using this ability, you can pass some documents fetches from Kuzzle's database layer to your permission function.

-In our chat example above, we fetch a _document_ variable which contains the the document that was requested for deletion and that we use in the permission function to test if it is owned by the current user.
+In our chat example above, we fetch a _document_ variable which contains the document that was requested for deletion and that we use in the permission function to test if it is owned by the current user.

 ##### args element structure